Upgrade your skills for today's workforce.

 To be eligible for Worker Retraining, you must meet one of the following conditions:

-- Exhausted your unemployment benefits within the last two years
+• Have exhausted their unemployment benefits within the last four years

-- Were formerly self-employed and are currently unemployed because of general economic conditions
+• Be formerly self-employed and currently unemployed due to general economic conditions

 As a Worker Retraining student at Cascadia, you can choose from the programs for the Professional Technical Degrees and Certificates, subject to approval by your case manager.